jazz-community/jazz-plugin-base-service/README.md

 2. Run `mvn install` from inside the checked out repository.

 ### Running the tests
-The Base Service comes with it's own set of unit tests and is largely covered by them.
+The Base Service comes with its own set of unit tests and is largely covered by them.
 The unit tests in this project are a good starting point to get an idea of how services can be tested using the provided mocks.

 To run the tests, simply run `mvn integration-test` from the project root.